awsdocs/aws-doc-sdk-examples/resources/clients/react/item-tracker/README.md

 Sends an email report of work items.

-* The body of the request is a single item in JSON format.
+* The body of the request has the target email and the currently shown state in JSON format.

     ```
+    {
-    {"email": "<recipient's email address>"}
+        "email": "<recipient's email address>",
+        "status": "<blank>|all|archive"
+    }
     ```

 ### Run the tests